 The biscuits are made from scratch with simple pantry ingredients.
 They're also really put together quickly, and they're ready in about 15 minutes, which makes them a perfect side for a busy night.

-Ingredients and substitutions
+Ingredient notes and substitutions

-- Garlic powder - Be sure to use garlic powder, not garlic salt.
+- Garlic powder: Be sure to use garlic powder, not garlic salt.

-- Kosher salt - You can also use regular (table) salt.
-If using table salt, you'll only need ¼ teaspoon.
+- Kosher salt: You can also use regular (table) salt.
+If using table salt, you’ll only need 1/4 teaspoon.

-- Unsalted butter - If using salted butter, omit the kosher salt.
+- Unsalted butter: If using salted butter, omit the kosher salt.

-- Sharp cheddar cheese - I like to use sharp cheddar cheese because it has more flavor.
+- Sharp cheddar cheese: I like to use sharp cheddar cheese because it has more flavor.
 Mild cheddar cheese could also be used.

 How to make cheddar bay biscuits

-In a large mixing bowl, combine flour, sugar, baking soda, garlic powder, and salt.
+Step 1: In a large mixing bowl, combine flour, sugar, baking soda, garlic powder, and salt.

-Add buttermilk and melted butter to the dry ingredients.
+Step 2: Add buttermilk and melted butter to the dry ingredients.
 Stir until just incorporated.

-Fold in cheese until just combined.
+Step 3: Fold in cheese until just combined.

-Scoop out 3 tablespoon-sized portions of biscuit dough onto the prepared baking sheet, leaving about 2-3 inches in between biscuits.
+Step 4: Scoop out 3 tablespoon-sized portions of biscuit dough onto the prepared baking sheet, leaving about 2-3 inches in between biscuits.

-Bake for about 8-12 minutes, or until golden brown.
+Step 5: Bake for about 8-12 minutes, or until golden brown.

-For the garlic butter, whisk together butter, parsley, garlic powder, and Old Bay in a small bowl.
+Step 6: For the garlic butter, whisk together butter, parsley, garlic powder, and Old Bay in a small bowl.

-Brush the tops of the hot biscuits with the garlic butter mixture.
+Step 7: Brush the tops of the hot biscuits with the garlic butter mixture.

-Serve immediately.
+Step 8: Serve immediately.

-How to store
+How to freeze

 Let the biscuits cool on a wire cooling rack to room temperature.
 Place the cooled biscuits in a resealable freezer-safe container.
 The biscuits will keep for up to 3 months.

-You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.
+You can subscribe to receive my latest recipe newsletters or follow me on Facebook, Instagram and Pinterest for even more delicious food.

-Copycat Red Lobster Cheddar Bay Biscuit Recipe
+Cheddar Bay Biscuits – Copycat Red Lobster Recipe

 Ingredients